AnomalyFi/nodekit-seq/README.md

 #### Bonus: Watch Activity in Real-Time
-To provide a better sense of what is actually happening on-chain, the `index-cli` comes bundled with a simple explorer that logs all blocks/txs that occur on-chain.
+To provide a better sense of what is actually happening on-chain, the `token-cli` comes bundled with a simple explorer that logs all blocks/txs that occur on-chain.
 You can run this utility by running the following command from this location:
 ```bash